bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 date: 2021-03-12
 ---

 This is a step by step guide to installing Arch Linux on [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) with full disk encryption.
 It deliberately contains no unnecessary words or bling.
+It is havily based on the [Arch Linux wiki's installation guide](https://wiki.archlinux.org/index.php/Installation_guide) so if you're ever stuck, just refer to it and the rest of the awesome Arch wiki.

 ## Download ISO